1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••|•••9•••Contents Index

 moon icon Study Tips

-Brazilian Lullaby is a trio, a piece with three separate guitar parts: guitar 1 (melody), guitar 2 (countermelody) and guitar 3 (bass).
-The three parts are close in terms of technical difficulty.
+Brazilian Lullaby is arranged as a trio, i.e., a piece written for three instruments: guitar 1 (melody), guitar 2 (countermelody) and guitar 3 (bass).

-Guitars 1 and 2 are locked in a conversation throughout Lullaby: guitar 1 states a motive and is immediately echoed by guitar 2, but in modified form.
-Guitar 3 keeps the two chattering guitars in line by laying down a slow walking bass.
-The main challenge is holding your own against the independent melodic and rhythmic character of the other parts.
+Guitars 1 and 2 are engaged in a musical conversation: guitar 1 states a motive and is echoed by guitar 2, but in modified form.
+Guitar 3 keeps the two chattering guitars under control with a slow walking bass.
+The main challenge is holding your own against the independent character of the other parts.

-Brazilian Lullaby is, well, a lullaby and, thus, should entice sleep.
+Brazilian Lullaby is, well, a lullaby and, thus, designed to entice sleep.
 To prevent drowsiness during practice sessions, drink a cup 'o joe!

 Play Lullaby with a gently swinging beat—like rocking a baby.
 The downbeat should be clear but not stomped on.
 Keep tempo on the upper side of andante.